chenjr0719/AFS-docs/docs/portal/scenario.md

 4. Pull the training_dt_model node from the list in the left side, and setup the parameters.
 	![](../_static/images/portal/scenario/2-18.png)

 	* criterion: Can't be empty.
-Please enter *gini* or *entropy*, separated by commas, there must be no spaces between parameters and commas.
+Please enter *gini* or *entropy*, separated by commas, and without spaces between parameters and commas.

 	* random_state and max_depth: Enter the integer only.
 If want to optimize the parameters, we can fill in multiple sets of parameters in the random_state and max_depth fields as shown above.
 The parameters must be separated by commas.
 There must be no blank between the parameters and the comma.